 With California’s ongoing drought, how is Sunnylands responding now to calls by Gov. Jerry Brown and the Coachella Valley Water District to cut water use by 25 percent and 36 percent, respectively?

 Sunnylands is largely watering outdoors only between the hours of 7 pm and 7 am.
 Additionally, Sunnylands is taking these water-saving steps:

-The mile-long strip of grass that lines the perimeter of Sunnylands along Bob Hope and Frank Sinatra drives will be removed and re-landscaped with drought-resistant plants and other material.
+A mile-long strip of grass that lined the perimeter of Sunnylands along Bob Hope and Frank Sinatra drives was removed and re-landscaped with drought-resistant plants and other material in 2016.